Sponsored

 Capitol City

-Also near Lake City, 9 miles up the 4x4 Henson Creek/Engineer Pass road, George S. Lee dreamed of being Colorado's governor and making this area and silver-mining town — you guessed it: the state's capital city.
+Also near Lake City, 9 miles up the 4x4 Henson Creek/Engineer Pass road, George S. Lee dreamed of being Colorado's governor and making this silver-mining town — you guessed it: the state's capital city.
 In the 1870s, he built a mansion here, and the town featured hotels, saloons, a post office, other homes and more.
 Today visitors can still see the post office, a smelter stack and blankets of aspen trees and evergreens.

 Animas Forks